-BLM sensitive species in the planning area include 21 bird species, 1 invertebrate species, 3 mammal species, and 4 reptile species (see Table J-4 in Appendix J, Vegetation and Wildlife Species Tables).
+BLM sensitive species in the planning area include 21 bird species, 1 invertebrate species, 3 mammal species, 4 reptile species and 4 fish species (see Table J-4 in Appendix J, Vegetation and Wildlife Species Tables and Section 3.2.6, Fish and Aquatic Species for a discussion of fish).
 Nine of the bird species are addressed above under Migratory Birds.
 GRSG habitats in the planning area are shown in Map 3-13, Wildlife Habitat Types, in Appendix A.

 As described in Section 3.2.1, Air Quality and Climate, above, and Section 2.1 of the AMS (BLM 2020b), climate change has caused an increase in temperatures, precipitation, and flooding risk.
 Also, wildfires are projected to increase in midsummer through early fall.
 High interannual variability in water availability may lead to an increase in droughts (USGCRP 2018).
+Additionally, humans have been estimated to have caused an observable warming of roughly 1 degree Celsius by 2017 (compared to pre-industrial levels), with average temperatures rising by 0.2 degrees Celsius over the last 30 years alone (IPBES 2019).
+These changes have contributed to widespread impacts on plants and wildlife species, including species distribution, phenology, population dynamics, community structure and ecosystem function (IPBES 2019).